SFWLtd/angular-dojo/README.md

 Note that this is a **two way binding**.
 Notice how the value displayed in the `<h1>` (which is using a **one way binding**) automatically changes in real time, as you edit the input field.

 ## Components
-Create a new navigation component using angular-cli:
+Create a new navigation component using angular-cli.
+Open your second command window (the one *not* serving the app):

-* cd [wherever-you-installed-your-app]/angular-dojo-frontend
+* Change directory back to your project route (i.e. `cd /c/projects/angular-dojo-frontend`)
 * `ng g component navigation`

 Notice how it creates the scaffolding for our new component, and also edits our app definition in `app.module.ts`.
 Now let's add it into our app: